python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_5b_dataclasses.md

 In this example, `Dog` is a "class", which can be thought of as a template that describes what data we want to include every time we use the `Dog` class.

-The variables `d1` and `d2` are called "intances" of the class `Dog`.
+The variables `d1` and `d2` are called "instances" of the class `Dog`.
 It's also possible to call them "objects".

 So far, this doesn't provide any new features, but it allows you to organize data into named attributes.
 It also ensures that every `Dog` object that you create (or _instantiate_) has the required attributes: `name`, `age`, and `breed`.